Research and scholarship group

 - Curriculum design

-Dr. Tad Gwiazdowski and Dr. Andrew Mearman’s ongoing EASYTAP (Easing your transition after the pandemic) project with students about their transition into second year, after the extraordinary first year they have had.
-Our survey and focus group showed that our student body is not homogeneous, differing in their attitude to and uses of technology; but they generally prefer greater social interaction.
-Students were mainly confident about teaching and learning in the new academic year (2021-22) but had some concerns about once again becoming not social and independent, but isolated, learners.
+Dr Tad Gwiazdowski and Dr Andrew Mearman are undertaking the project ‘Easing Your Transition After the Pandemic (EASYTAP)’ with students about their transition into second year, after the extraordinary first year they had under Covid-19 restrictions.
+The survey and focus group showed that our student body is not homogeneous, differing in their attitude to and uses of technology; but they generally prefer greater social interaction.
+Students were mainly confident about teaching and learning in the new academic year (2021-22) but had some concerns about once again becoming not social and independent but isolated learners.
+Drs Mearman and Gwiazdowski are working with a Laidlaw Scholar to develop the next stage of EASYTAP.